irmen/prog8/docs/source/syntaxreference.rst

 The parameters is a (possibly empty) comma separated list of "<datatype> <parametername>" pairs specifying the input parameters.
 The return type has to be specified if the subroutine returns a value.
 The ``inline`` keyword makes their code copied in-place to the locations where the subroutine is called, rather than having an actual call and return to the subroutine.
-This is meant for trivial subroutines only as it can increase code size significantly.
+This is meant for very small subroutines only as it can increase code size significantly.